LabyKreative/simple_shell/README.md

-ssimple shell project for both Laby Owolabi and Joshua Monday
+Simple shell project for both Laby Owolabi and Joshua Monday